 - Successful completion of the degree curriculum with a minimum cumulative GPA of 3.00. - No more than two C or C+ grades are permitted in the course of the program. - Once third grade of C is earned, a candidate must repeat one of those courses and earn a grade of B- or better.
-A course may not be taken more than two times. - Candidates are required to successfully complete all course requirements and the comprehensive exit process which includes writing the Comprehensive Capstone Paper.
+A course may not be taken more than two times. - Candidates are required to complete all course requirements and the comprehensive exit process which includes writing the Comprehensive Capstone Paper for MAT/Alt.
+Cert, MAT/NL, M.Ed./C&I, M.Ed/Ed.
+Tech, and M.Ed./RL.
 M.Ed./RL candidates must also complete the Reading Practicum.
-M.Ed./C&I/NBCT candidates must complete and defend the NBCT Portfolio. - Candidates in the Ed.S. (licensure) program in School Administration leading to a Mississippi State Administrator's License must take and The School Leaders License Assessment (SLLA) before Belhaven can make recommendation for licensure, as it is a requirement by the State of Mississippi, as well as many other states.
+M.Ed./C&I/NBCT candidates must complete and defend the NBCT Portfolio.
+M.Ed/SLA licensure candidates must have 320+ internship hours verified before entering the course sequence EDU 677, 675, and 678, during which the internship defense is written and defended. - Candidates in the M.Ed. (licensure) program in School Administration leading to a Mississippi State Administrator's License must take and The School Leaders License Assessment (SLLA) before Belhaven can make recommendation for licensure, as it is a requirement by the State of Mississippi, as well as many other states.
 Taking the SLLA is not a requirement for graduation. - All credit applied toward the degree must have been completed within five years of matriculation at Belhaven.
 (No more than six semester hours of transfer graduate course work will be accepted.
 Transfer work must be from a regionally-accredited college or university and must have been completed within five years of starting in Belhaven's program.) - Payment of all tuition and fees. - Applications for degrees must be made in the Office of the Registrar by the deadlines listed in the calendars at least eight months prior to the anticipated degree completion.
 Failure to do so on schedule may result in a delay in the ceremony participation or receipt of diploma.

-EDUCATION SPECIALIST DEGREE PLAN
+Education Specialist DEGREE PLAN

-• School Leadership Administration - Ed.S./SLA - Licensure
+School Leadership Administration - Ed.S./SLA - Licensure

-Education Specialist - ED.S./SLA - School Leadership Administration -Leading to Mississippi School Administrator License Required Courses (33 credit hours):
+Education Specialist - ED.S./SLA - School Leadership Administration - Leading to Mississippi School Administrator License Required Courses (33 credit hours):